gitlabhq/gitlabhq/doc/integration/jira.md

 # GitLab Jira integration

 GitLab can be configured to interact with Jira.
+Configuration happens via username and password.
+Connecting to a Jira server via CAS is not possible.

 Each project can be configured to connect to a different Jira instance, configuration is explained [here](#configuration).
 If you have one Jira instance you can pre-fill the settings page with a default template.
 To configure the template [see external issue tracker document](external-issue-tracker.md#service-template)).